The gender dimension in research

 Including a gender perspective is relevant in many research areas, from the humanities and social sciences to technology and natural sciences.

-Incorporating a gender perspective in research concerns the content of research and how the gender dimension is dealt with in research designs and analyses.
+Integrating a gender perspective in research concerns the content of research and how the gender dimension is dealt with in research designs and analyses.
 A gender perspective can provide new insights and more precise and valid research results, and can thus improve the quality of research and make it more relevant to society.

 Kilden can contribute with knowledge on how to include a gender perspective in research with concrete examples, tips and ideas.